"BORN TO BE LOVED; LOVE TO BE HATED!"

 The true solution lies with one's approach to life.
 Herbert W.Armstrong described it as two basic ways of life: 1.)the give way 2.) the get way.
 Which type of person do you think takes control of stress, and which type allows stress to control him?

 In Act 20:35, Jesus Christ said, "It is more blessed to give than to receive."
 Here's the key!
 Our human nature tends to think only of self and self's desires.
-This selfish lifestyle is consumed with self-pity and a "why is this happening to me? attitude.
+This selfish lifestyle is consumed with self-pity and a"why is this happening to me? attitude.
 Harmful, negative, destructive stress could be eradicated from this world if we would follow this basic , timeless principle, spoken nearly 2,000 years ago.: "It is more blessed to give than receive."

 One of the world's foremost authorities on stress, endocrinologist Hans Selye, acknowledges this fact by saying, "If everyone loved his neighbor as himself, how could there be any war, crime, aggression or even tension among people?"

+Is it difficult to figure out where the root cause of harmful stress originates?
+It shouldn't be!
+Our own human nature and its self-serving tendencies is the culprit that leaves us empty, anxious and frustrated.
 Don't be a victim of stress!
 If you want to gain more out of life, then put more into it---and for the matter, put more into others.
 Learn how to harness the power of stress and channel that energy into a productive way of life.
 Take control of it and learn how to live a life of giving and service.
 Do this and you will soon eliminate destructive stress from your life.
 Then you can, as the Apostle Paul put it, "Be anxious for nothing....and the peace of God, which passeth all understanding, shall guard your heart and minds through Christ Jesus" Phillippians 4:6-7)

 You have a choice.
 You can let stress control you and wreck your health , or you can use it successfully meet the challenge you are sure to face.
 Will you control stress, or will stress control you?
+The choice is yours!

 A genius is defined as someone who has an exceptional natural capacity of intellect.
 They are people whose lives and work have impacted the physical and cultural milieu of the world.
 NewsOne has put together a list of geniuses who continue the thread and spirit of Black life and culture.
 Check them out!